jeanecard/NJBackend/README.md

 # NJBackend is the backend of a personnal manage income and outcome.

-Database is Postgres avaialble as a service on https://api.elephantsql.com Backend is avaialble on Azure : TODO
+Database is Postgres avaialble as a service on https://api.elephantsql.com Backend is avaialble on Azure : https://njbudgetbackend.azurewebsites.net/swagger/index.html
-FrontEnd is an Angular App avaialble on Azure at : TODO